panzi/logmon/README.md

                           {entry1} .....
 The first log entry of the message.
                           {line1} ......
 The first line of the first log entry.
+                          {brief} ......
+Like {line1}, but with the entry start pattern removed.
                           {entrynum} ...
 The number of entries in this message.
                           {{ ...........
 A literal {